mahmoudimus/awesome-validation-python/README.md

 - [required](https://github.com/shezadkhan137/required) - Required is a simple library which allows you to validate dependencies across multiple fields.
 - [strictyaml](https://github.com/crdoconnor/strictyaml) - Type-safe YAML parser and validator.
 - [schema](https://github.com/keleshev/schema) - schema is a library for validating Python data structures, such as those obtained from config-files, forms, external services or command-line parsing, converted from JSON/YAML (or something else) to Python data-types.
+- [schematics](https://github.com/schematics/schematics) - Python Data Structures for Humans™
+- [transmute-core](https://github.com/toumorokoshi/transmute-core) - A web framework-agnostic API and documentation generation platform
 - [typeguard](https://github.com/agronholm/typeguard) - Run-time type checker for Python
+- [universal_schema](https://github.com/genixpro/universal_schema) - Universal Schema is a tool which allows you to express your data model once and get its schema represented in many different forms, and to subsequently convert between instances of those representations seamlessly.
+Its like an ORM designed to easily plug into other ORMS
 - [valideer](https://github.com/podio/valideer) - Lightweight data validation and adaptation Python library.
 - [validr](https://github.com/guyskk/validr) - A simple, fast, extensible python library for data validation.
 - [voluptuous](https://github.com/alecthomas/voluptuous) - Voluptuous, despite the name, is a Python data validation library.
 It is primarily intended for validating data coming into Python as JSON, YAML, etc.